Leo Blair

 Leo Charles Lynton Blair (born Charles Leonard Augustus Parsons; 4 August 1923 – 16 November 2012) was a British barrister and law lecturer at Durham University.
-He was the author of the book The Commonwealth Public Service.
-He was the father of Sir Tony Blair, the former Prime Minister of the United Kingdom, and of Sir William Blair, a High Court judge.
+He was the father of Tony Blair, a former prime minister of the United Kingdom, and William Blair, a High Court judge.

 Early life

-Born Charles Leonard Augustus Parsons in Filey, East Riding of Yorkshire, England, he was the illegitimate son of two middle class travelling entertainers.
-His father, Charles Parsons (1887–1970), had the stage name Jimmy Lynton while his mother, Mary Augusta Ridgway Bridson (1886–1969), was known as Celia Ridgway and was a daughter of Augustus William Bridson (1849–1933) and Maria Emily Montford (1864–1944).
+Born Charles Leonard Augustus Parsons in Filey, East Riding of Yorkshire, England, he was the illegitimate son of travelling entertainers Charles Parsons (1887–1970), who used the stage name Jimmy Lynton, and Mary Augusta Ridgway Bridson (1886–1969), known as Celia Ridgway and a daughter of Augustus William Bridson (1849–1933) and Maria Emily Montford (1864–1944).
 The couple met on tour in England.
 Their hectic lifestyles prompted them to give up baby Leo, who was fostered out to (and later adopted by) a working-class couple, a Glasgow shipyard worker named James Blair and his wife Mary, taking their surname.
 On 2 June 1927, his biological parents married and tried to reclaim him, but Mary Blair refused to return him and later prevented him from contacting his birth parents.
 (Leo later had a reunion with his half-sister, Pauline Harding, née Tordiffe.)

 Blair grew up in a tenement in Golspie Street, Govan, Glasgow, and attended Govan High School.
 When he left school, he worked as a copy boy on the Communist Party newspaper The Daily Worker.
 He was secretary of the Scottish Young Communist League from 1938 to 1941.

 Blair next worked briefly in the Glasgow City Public Assistance Department before enlisting in the Royal Corps of Signals for service in the Second World War in 1942; he was demobilised with the acting rank of major in 1947.

 He studied law at the University of Edinburgh, becoming a barrister and later, a university law lecturer.